siatheindochinese/cap5516_assign1/README.md

 Download the XRay pneumonia classification dataset from https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia and extract the \/train, \/test and \/val folder into the \/data folder in this repostory.

 ## 2) Training
 Run `python train.py` to train a model.
-You will need to specify some flags
+You will need to specify some flags:

 - `--head` name of the CNN head you wish to use, either `resnet18`, `resnet34` or `resnet50`.
 - `--pretrained` use ImageNet (v1) pretrained weights for your CNN head.